Chemical Catalyst in Chemistry

 Catalytic Action of Catalyst

 The catalytic action of catalyst is specific, thus it can not be used for every reaction.
-For example, MnO2 can catalyze the decomposition of KClO3 but not KNO3 and KClO4.
+For example, manganese dioxide can catalyze the decomposition of potassium chlorate but not potassium nitrate.
 However, the change of catalyst changes the nature of the product of the reaction.
+For example, carbon monoxide and hydrogen in the presence of nickel produce methane but in the presence of zinc oxide produce methyl alcohol.

 CO + H2 → CH4 + H2O (presence of Ni)